jillxoreilly/StatsCourseBook_2024/Chapter4_PermutationTest/MT_wk5_HypothesisTesting.md

 # Hypothesis testing concepts

-This week we introduce *Null hypothesis testing*, the framework in whihc momst statistical tests are carried out.
+This week we introduce *Null hypothesis testing*, the framework in which most statistical tests are carried out.

 ## Defining null and alternative hypotheses

-When testing for a statistical effect in data (such as a difference in means between groups), we specify a null hypothesis and an aletrnative hypothesis
+When testing for a statistical effect in data (such as a difference in means between groups), we specify a null hypothesis and an alternative hypothesis

 * The null hypothesis $\mathcal{H_o}$ describes a situation where the statistical effect of interest is absent
 * The alternative hypothesis $\mathcal{H_a}$ describes a situation where the statistical effect of interest is present